‘This must stop:’ Florence mayor addresses alarming rise in coronavirus cases

 “Folks, this must stop,” he said.
 “Here in Florence, the outbreak is not subsiding.
 We are not at the peak, we are not near the peak.”

-How Florence will handle reopening business will be based on what the numbers will continue to bare, the mayor added.
+How Florence will handle reopening business will be based on what the numbers will continue to show, the mayor added.

+The mayor concluded by saying, “this is not a cause for panic.
+We should remain calm, though we must take the threat seriously – we must maintain our distance.
+While we must be separated for now, we are not alone.
+We will persevere together.”

+Detailed data on the Florence situation can be found at the “Florence Area COVID-19 Situation Assessment UPDATE” at https://web.musc.educ/coronavirus-updates/epidemiology-project-florence.”